rassie/beads-ui/README.md

 - Data flow: UI ⇄ WS ⇄ server ⇄ `bd` CLI; DB changes trigger `issues-changed` events.

+## Navigation & Views

+The app provides a top navigation with three tabs:

+- Issues — List of issues with quick filters and keyboard navigation.
+Clicking a row opens the Issue Detail panel.
+- Epics — Grouped table by epic from `bd epic status --json`.
+Expanding an epic loads its dependents and shows only non‑closed issues.
+Inline editing supports title, type, priority, status, and assignee; changes persist via `bd update`.
+  Within a group, rows sort by priority (ascending) and then by `updated_at` (descending) when available.
+- Board — Three columns (Ready, In progress, Closed).
+Data sources:
+  - Ready: `bd ready --json`, sorted by priority asc then `updated_at` desc
+  - In progress: `bd list -s in_progress --json`, sorted by `updated_at` desc
+  - Closed: `bd list -s closed -l 10 --json`, sorted by `updated_at` desc

+Tip: The selected tab and Issues filters persist in `localStorage` so the app restores your last context.

 ## How Edits Propagate

 - UI actions (edit title/acceptance, change status/priority, add/remove